Sexuality and disability: Sexual harassment, assault, and domestic violence

 A majority of the predators are documented to be the father or stepfather of the victim.
 This is especially true for females with developmental disabilities.
 It is estimated that 10% of girls with intellectual disabilities are victims of incest.
 Females are most likely to be victims of sexual abuse.
 Studies show 50% of disabled females have experience multiple incidents of sexual abuse and 80% of disabled males experienced 1 incident.
 The numbers for sexual abuse are so high because the perpetrators are well known to the individual, such as a parent, uncle, aunt, cousin, friend, caretaker or sibling.

 The statistics on sexual abuse for people with disabilities are also high because staff and dependent parents are not adequately trained in identifying sexual abuse.
 Many staff believe that sexual abuse must be proven before it is reported.
 The issue with this is that certain disabilities restrict the individual from expressing the experience.
 Adults with training in identifying abuse are more effective in protecting the child.
 Most programs focus on "stranger danger", which is not effective because most sexual abuse assaults come from the individual's inner circle.

 Prevention

-Several prevention programs against sexual abuse for people with disabilities exist in the United States.